pytroll/pyresample/docs/source/geo_def.rst

 (slice stepping is currently not supported).

 All ***definition** objects expose the coordinates **lons**, **lats** and **cartesian_coords**.
-:class:`AreaDefinition <geometry.AreaDefinition>` exposes the full set of projection coordinates as **projection_x_coords** and **projection_y_coords**.
+:class:`AreaDefinition <pyresample.geometry.AreaDefinition>` exposes the full set of projection coordinates as **projection_x_coords** and **projection_y_coords**.
 Note that in the case of projection coordinates expressed in longitude and latitude, **projection_x_coords** will be longitude and **projection_y_coords** will be latitude.